telerik/fiddler-everywhere-docs/knowledge-base/how-to-bypass-the-proxy.md

 Fiddler also allows decrypting only some endpoints while explicitly [skipping decryption](#skipping-decryption) for others.
 This is possible through the **Rules** tab and the action called **Do Not Decrypt**.

-Lastly, you might want to temporarily filter the captured traffic while preserving all captured sessions.
+Lastly, you might want to filter the captured traffic while preserving all captured sessions temporarily.
 For that, you can use the [built-in filters]({%slug how-to-filter-traffic%}) or the **Do Not Show** rule action.

 ## Bypassing Fiddler